Posted: 3/9/16 | March 9th, 2016

-Every month, Kristin Addis from Be My Travel Muse writes a guest column featuring tips and advice on solo female travel.
-It’s an important topic I can’t adequately cover, so I brought in an expert to share her advice for other solo female travelers!
+Every month, Kristin Addis from Be My Travel Muse shares advice on solo female travel.
+It’s an important topic I can’t adequately cover, so I brought in an expert to share tips for other solo female travelers!
 Here she is with another awesome article!

 Before I went to Africa, and Mozambique in particular, people told me to “be careful.”